-UKCP psychotherapist with over 30 years experience, offering both brief and long term work for individuals and couples.
-I have recently trained in Brainspotting which is a treatment specifically aimed at trauma.
+UKCP psychotherapist and supervisor with over 30 years experience, offering both brief and long term work for individuals and couples.
+Trained in Brainspotting which is a treatment specifically aimed at trauma.
 For further information please visit the website BSP.uk.
+Also specialise in treatment of Eating Disorders.

 I aim to bring a warm, empathic but clear thinking approach to the work thereby helping you to gain deeper insights and resolve difficult situations relating to both present and past events.
 Talking to a trained psychotherapist in a safe, confidential setting is a way of understanding your life and through this starting to take responsibility for making different choices.
 Difficulties I frequently deal with include anxiety, stress and panic attacks, depression including generalised anxiety disorder, post natal depression and bereavement.
 This can include a programme of learning mindfulness relaxation techniques if this is an appropriate treatment.
 I work with couples to help make a more meaningful relationship, looking at issues and feelings that may be holding them back.
 I also work with controlled separation and divorce and the impact this can have on the children.